 To make one thing clear after the previous criticism of forms of 'pro-Palestine' activism by large sections of the left: It goes without saying that there is no getting away with some drifting anti-Germans (Antideutsche) who dehumanise the entire population of Gaza, who don't care about the situation and future of the Palestinians, who don't recognise the tragedy and the specific need to criticise the military actions of the Israeli army.
-Who instead erupt in enthusiasm for war, who have no problem with the fact that tens of thousands of civilians have been killed, millions of people have lost their homes and had to flee and the majority of buildings have been destroyed.
+Who instead erupt in enthusiasm for war, who have no problem with the fact that tens of thousands of civilians have been killed, millions of people have lost their homes and had to flee, and the majority of buildings have been destroyed.
 Who have no criticism for the right-wing Israeli government and Netanyahu's own power interests.
 The term 'anti-German' is used inflationarily and often incorrectly in left-wing debates in order to ward off any criticism of antisemitism.
 In the actual anti-German movement, however, there are some positions worthy of criticism that often go hand in hand with anti-Muslim racism and are far removed from any sensible ideological criticism.
 In order to do justice to the complexity of the current situation, such excesses must also be criticised.

 This also means recognising the suffering of the people of Gaza, which we observe with great concern.
-Tens of thousands1 of people have been killed in the course of Israeli military operations.
+Tens of thousands of people have been killed in the course of Israeli military operations.
 Even if some of them are combatants of Hamas and other organisations, the number of civilian deaths is enormous.
-The humanitarian situation is catastrophic due to the shortage of supplies, the homelessness caused by the destruction of buildings and forced evacuations, and the medical crisis.
-Hundreds of thousands of people have been forced to leave their homes, while virtually no area in Gaza can be called safe.
-Those who argue, that Hamas and its ideology cannot be defeated by appeasement, are faced with the question of whether the current warfare is suitable for this purpose.

-1 It is difficult to give exact figures.
+I It is difficult to give exact figures.
 On the one hand, because the war continues on a daily basis and claims new victims, which is why quoting the figures would quickly become outdated.
 But also because the figures available come from Hamas and are difficult to verify.